-No. In its newly posted guidance, USCIS has stated that it will not accept initial DACA application from potential first-time applicants.3
+YES.
+Effective December 07, 2020 in compliance with an order of a U.S. District Court, USCIS has stated that it will accept initial DACA application from potential first-time applicants.

 See https://www.uscis.gov/forms/our-fees.
 Note that the total DACA filing fees are $495: $410 for Form I-765 and $85 for the Biometric Services fee.

 Yes.
 If you have received DACA before but it expired before September 5, 2016 and you did not renew, then you may renew your expired DACA by filing an initial DACA application with supporting documents that establish you are eligible for DACA.
-Please consult with a Center attorney for support with your DACA application.
+Please consult with AFS for assistance with your DACA application.

 If your DACA expired on or after September 5, 2016 but you did not renew, then you may renew your expired DACA by filing a renewal DACA application (please see Question 2).

 No. Based on the Court’s Order, the eligibility requirements for DACA have not changed.
-However, that does not mean that it is safe for everyone to renew their DACA.
-The circumstances listed in the bullet points below could trigger enforcement action - it is very important to consult with an attorney if any of the following applies to you:
+However, that does not mean that it is safe for everyone to apply for or renew their DACA.
+The circumstances listed in the bullet points below could trigger enforcement action - it is very important to consult with AFS if any of the following applies to you: